 The travel clinic provides people who plan to travel outside of Canada with counselling and information on possible health risks in the country they plan to visit.
 The clinic also provides required or recommended immunizations and prescriptions, and other medical advice and information useful for travellers.

 More than 90% of cervical cancer cases can be prevented by regular screening with the Pap test.
 Regular Pap tests are recommended to all women between ages 21 to 65, and to all sexually active women who are not in this age range.

 Pap Screening Clinic

-For women who do not yet have a family doctor and wish to undergo regular Pap tests, there is a Pap Screening Clinic in Cornwall.
-This clinic is available to women between the ages of 18 and 69 who have not had a Pap test within the past two years.
+For women who do not yet have a family clinician and wish to undergo regular Pap tests, there is a Pap Screening Clinic in Cornwall.
+This clinic is available to women between the ages of 21 and 65 who have not had a Pap test within the past two years.
 You need to call ahead to make an appointment.
 [See Related Resources]